 In the early stages it can get pretty scary pitching to clients but first of all, you have to make sure that your email signature is professional, has links to your connected social media pages as sometimes out of the blue (months later) some of them will actually get in touch.

 Knowing how to send cold pitches to potential clients is a skill that you will have to develop.
 There are pitching templates that you can use but you must tailor it to fit your style, your niche and your client.
-Here’s an excellent resource to help you with email pitching called Master the Art of Pitching.
-Just scroll near to the bottom of the page in the link to access it.

 Other ways to connect with clients to get writing jobs is by answering questions in forums and groups.
 Look out for guest posts and requests for writers within these groups.

-Keep your writing hustle going by promoting your services on your own social media sites be it Pinterest, Facebook business page, Instagram and Twitter.
+Keep your writing hustle going by promoting your services on your own social media sites be it Pinterest, a Facebook business page, Instagram and Twitter.
 Update regularly and add post links on your social pages that lead back to your portfolio or website.

 How much a freelance writer can make is dependent on experience, niche, and type of written content.
-So a blog post compared to an academic paper, for example, would be a different rate.
+So a blog post compared to an academic paper, for example, would be at a different rate.

 For all instances the main thing to concern yourself with is to know your true worth, this can be difficult when starting out as you’re eager to just get a job, get your first client.